vito-c/jq.vim/README.md

 ### Confugrations

-To disable number highlighting add `hi link jqNumber Normal` to your vimrc If you want quotes to have differnt highlighting than strings add `set jq_quote_highlight` to your vimrc
+To disable number highlighting add `hi link jqNumber Normal` to your vimrc If you want quotes to have different highlighting than strings add `set jq_quote_highlight` to your vimrc

 This source code is licensed under the MIT license